/// ABOUT THIS EXHIBITION

 As the Farms Wane

-inspired by Adriaen van Ostade, Company in a Tavern, David Seltzer, Sea Salt/Lemon Sage, and Jules Aarons, West End Meat Market
+Inspired by: Adriaen van Otade, Company in a Tavern David Seltzer, Sea Salt/Lemon Sage Jules Aarons, West End Meat Market

 As the Farms Wane alludes to the decline of agriculture and the rapid disappearance of family farms, and how that predicament impacts society.
 Historically, civilizations grew out of agriculture which enabled the establishment of complex societies.
 What will happen when the farms vanish?
 What will be of the farmers and their livelihoods?